Princess Love Says She's ''Filing for Divorce'' From Ray J Amid Drama

 She also said she still had the car and was trying to figure out how to get back home.
 However, she was apprehensive about driving back to Los Angeles by herself at 8 months pregnant.

-According to The Shade Room, Princess Love also allegedly wrote she was "filing for divorce" when she got back to L.A.
+According to The Shade Room, Princess Love also allegedly wrote she was "filing for divorce" when she returns to L.A.
 The comment was allegedly made via their child's Instagram account during Ray J's Instagram Live video.

 Rob Latour/Shutterstock